mkumar73/beckernick.github.io/_posts/2016-11-05-logistic-regression-from-scratch.markdown

     Accuracy from sk-learn: 0.9948

 Nearly perfect (which makes sense given the data).
 We should only have made mistakes right in the middle between the clusters.
 Let's make sure that's what happened.
-In the following plot, blue points are correct predictions, and red points are incorrect
+In the following plot, blue points are correct predictions and red points are incorrect predictions.

 ```python